What is Occupational Therapy and how can Childworks assist my child?

 Childworks can work with children in their own home environment when the need arises.
 For many children the practical skills they need are better mastered in the context they will use these skills.
 There may be other reasons treatment at home is preferable, for example some parents with small children, may find it difficult getting out of the house.

 Home or school therapy is not suitable for every child so feel free to discuss your needs.

-What suburbs does Childworks see children from?
+From what suburbs does Childworks see children?

 Childworks is located in Dural in North Western Sydney.
 We see children from all surrounding suburbs, including Acacia Gardens, Annangrove, Baulkham Hills, Beaumont Hills, Beecroft, Bella Vista, Carlingford, Castle Hill, Cheltenham, Cherrybrook, Dundas, Dundas Valley, Eastwood, Epping, Galston, Glenhaven, Hornsby, Kellyville, Kellyville Ridge, Kings Langley, Marsfield, Normanhurst, North Epping, North Rocks, Northmead, Oatlands, Parramatta, Pennant Hills, Rouse Hill, Rydalmere, Stanhope Gardens, The Ponds, Thornleigh, West Pennant Hills, Westleigh, Winston Hills.